-- For any subject you fail in year 3 you will not be allowed to take this as an option in year 4. - \bullet If any course does not attract enough students, then it will not be offered within the curriculum of years 4 & 5. - Do not choose a subject because your friend has chosen it; you may end up in different groups anyway. - Do not choose a subject because you like a particular teacher - We will not make changes according to your preference for a particular teacher.
+- Whilst we aim to run all courses, if any subject does not attract enough students, then it will not be offered within the curriculum of years 4 & 5. - Do not choose a subject because your friend has chosen it; you may end up in different groups anyway. - Do not choose a subject because you like a particular teacher, they may not necessarily end up being your teacher in years 4 & 5.